MicrosoftDocs/dynamics-365-fraud-protection/content/templates.md

 4. The preview section of the panel will show the resources included in the environment template you are using.
 5. You can edit the **Data storage geography**, **Name**, **Description**, **Tags**, **Azure AD application ID** and **Customer API ID** you want to use for the new environment.
 6. Click **Create** button to create the new environment.
-7. The new environment will be created with the resources from your template.
+7. The new environment is created with the resources from your template.

 > [!NOTE]
 > **Data storage geography** is only editable for creating root environment, child environment will always follow its parent environment's storage geography.

 ## Template library
-Template created by users will be available in template library.
+Templates created by users are available in template library.
 You can navigate to the template library under **Data** menu on the left navigation.
 You can perform the following actions on templates.

 You can view the following information for templates:
 - Name